apache/cloudstack-docs-install/source/configuration.rst

    The traffic types are management, public, guest, and storage traffic.
-   For more information about the types, roll over the icons to display their tool tips, or see `Section 2.8.3, “Advanced Zone Network Traffic Types” <#advanced-zone-network-traffic-types>`__.
+   For more information about the types, roll over the icons to display their tool tips, or see `“Advanced Zone Network Traffic Types” <http://docs.cloudstack.apache.org/en/latest/concepts.html?highlight=about%20pods#advanced-zone-network-traffic-types>`_.
 This screen starts out with one network already configured.
 If you have multiple physical networks, you need to add more.
 Drag and drop traffic types onto a greyed-out network and it will become active.
 You can move the